yunusyildiz-ch/JavaScript_Group_Challange/README.md

 This game was created with ❤️ **love**, 🧠 **logic**, and ☕ **lots of coffee** by our unstoppable team:

-- 🧑‍💻 Sara Posso PARRA
+- 🧑‍💻 Sara POSSO PARRA
 - 🧑‍💻 Dawit Teum GEBRU
 - 🧑‍💻 Yunus YILDIZ